mpollmeier/scalameta-serialiser/README.md

 SimpleCaseClass.fromMap(keyValues) // result: Some(testInstance)
 ```

+## Features

-For working examples have a look at [MappableTest.scala](examples/src/test/scala/scala/meta/serialiser/MappableTest.scala).
+For more working examples have a look at [MappableTest.scala](examples/src/test/scala/scala/meta/serialiser/MappableTest.scala).

+* Options
+* Default values
+* Type parameters
+* Keeps existing body of the annotated class
+* Keeps existing companion object, injects the generated typeclasses
+* mapping members to different names: `@mappedTo("iMapped") i: Int`

 ## Understand what's going on
 Annotating any case class with `mappable` will generate typeclass instances `FromMap` and `ToMap` that let you serialise and deserialise that specific case class.
+These typeclass instances end up in the companion object.

 ```scala
 trait ToMap[A] {